Blog

 That’s right, stress can contribute to thinning hair in men.
 On its own, stress-related hair loss is generally temporary and usually resolves itself over time.

-If you’re looking for results and can swing the price, hair transplantation surgery might be up your alley.
+If you’re looking for results and can swing the cost, hair transplantation surgery might be an option for severe balding.

 Although several types of hair transplant surgeries are available today, they tend to be costly and can involve a lengthy recovery time.